-I am a first year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
-My supervisor is Prof Peter Wheatley.
-I am studying how the evolution of close-in exoplanets is affected by the high energy radiation coming from their host stars.
+I am a third year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+My supervisor is Prof. Peter Wheatley.
+I am studying how the evolution of close-in exoplanets is affected by the X-rays emitted by their host stars.

 My research focuses on studying the extent to which photoevaporation influences the evolution of young close-in mini-Neptunes and super-Earths.

 - Survival in the Neptune desert: LTT 9779 b kept its atmosphere thanks to an unusually X-ray faint host star.
 J. Fernández Fernández, P. J. Wheatley, G. W. King, J. Jenkins. doi:10.1093/mnras/stad3263